PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 });
 ```

-Note 1:

-Note 2: You can create nested `describes` (scenarios inside scenarios) in the same file, if you need to regroup some tasks in a more readable way.
+Note 1: You can create nested `describes` (scenarios inside scenarios) in the same file, if you need to regroup some tasks in a more readable way.
 Keep in mind that the generated report will follow your hierarchy!

-Note 3: It's a good practice to add more information about the scenario as a comment before the main `describe`, so anyone opening the file can see what the test exactly do.
+Note 2: It's a good practice to add more information about the scenario as a comment before the main `describe`, so anyone opening the file can see what the test exactly do.

 ```js
 /*